mslegrand/pegr/README.md

 Some obvious  improvements to consider:
 *  More and more examples
 *  Enhancing the tutorial
-*  Reading and writing peg rules to file.
 *  Profiling and replacing R functions with C code
 *  Replacing environments with lists to make make copy work?